 Super green powders can be mixed with water or sprinkled into a smoothie to mask the taste slightly.
 Powders are very popular and cost-effective when you make it up with only water.

 Taking super green supplements regularly is sure to make you feel much better than if you were to not take them.
 They can give you more energy and help your body to flush out unnecessary toxins.
+They can also aid in healthy weight loss as your body will be flushing out and detoxing.

 Super green powders are very versatile and can be mixed into any recipe without you tasting it.
 This is particularly helpful for people who don’t like the taste of vegetables, as you can still reap the benefits without having to go through the struggle of force-feeding yourself.